Mercer-Robotics-Club/High_Accuracy_GPS/Hardware/Hardware.md

 I have included a diagram below to show how the Base Station is setup.
 The telemetry radio is included in the Rover wiring diagram as well as the diagram below.

+## Rover Wiring
+A graphic showing the different components of the rover wired together is included below. (!!! include wiring setup for the low accuracy testing and high accuracy testing --Real pictures and diagrams for both!!!!)
 (!!!Wiring diagram of Base Station as well as a picture!!!)